This translation from German to English was done with the help of www.DeepL.com/Translator and is open for any suggestion for improvement

 At the end, the critics were first taken to the stage before being brought out by the two presenters Britta and Jutta in an overall round of spontaneous speeches.
 The result was a collective atmosphere that might have the potential to develop into a movement capable of dealing adequately with all the contradictions.
 Feminism should actually be the basis and not a part of any social movement, becomes clear to me these days, since it seems as if there is a mutual promise for a more honest collective approach.
 A feminist basis would perhaps be the solution to the often creeping patriarchal patterns in social movements that separate, divide, exclude and promote competition for social recognition.
 Where then is simply more diffuse fear in the air.
 Where social behaviour develops, where people who would like to join are prevented from doing so or where they "leave shared spaces", as Atlanta from the group of bridge builder put it.
 The collective, which is constantly open to criticism, is therefore a must.
 The fact that this has happened has encouraged me and strengthened me.

-Quote: “I want to say thank you to the guests, the speakers, who have come from abroad, who have taken all the trouble to come here to present their struggles and strategies so that we can network.
-A little pain of saying goodbye is already spreading to me, because I think it was much too short and I have a very big need to get more involved and to actually think about concrete next steps, how we can work together transnationally, where of course these 2,3,4 days were much too short.“
+“I want to say thank you to the guests, the speakers, who have come from abroad, who have taken all the trouble to come here to present their struggles and strategies so that we can network.
+A little pain of saying goodbye is already spreading to me, because I think it was much too short and I have a very big need to get more involved and to actually think about concrete next steps, how we can work together transnationally, where of course these 2,3,4 days were much too short.“ A participant.

 “Now there are huge protests in Indonesia demanding that the government resign.
 It is now known to the government that all the fires are set by companies, but the government does not want to reveal the names of the companies, which causes huge turmoil.
 Thousands of students are on their way to the capital, especially because the anti-corruption ministry has been suspended.